icon-project/documentation/howto/icon-development-network-on-aws-marketplace.md

-# How to set up "ICON Development Network" on AWS

-## Overview
+---
+title: "How to create own blockchain network from AWS marketplace"
+excerpt: ""
+---

 This document is for anyone who wants to set up their own ICON Development Network on AWS.

 ## Intended Audience